Keto Desserts That Actually Taste Good

 • Low-carb bars with long ingredient lists

-• Any dessert that tastes “off” or spikes cravings
+• Any dessert that tastes “off” or triggers more cravings

 Cleveland Clinic warns that just because a label says “keto” doesn’t mean it’s good for ketosis.